 See the chapter on ports to configure firewalls to allow traffic to and from the SL1 appliances.

-Required Ports
+Required Ports for SL1

-This chapter describes the required open ports on each SL1 appliance.
+This chapter describes the ports that must be open on each SL1 appliance.
 These open ports allow communication between appliances in an SL1 system.